Chouhan705/hacktocrack/README.md

 # hacktocrack
-everything we prepared for hack to crack
+everything I prepared for hack to crack